MtnViewJohn/DrawBoy/README.md

 **\-\-shafts**=*shaft count*

 > Number of shafts supported by the loom.
-The shaft count is required for **drawboy** to operate; except with Compu-Dobby IV looms, which provide it.
+The shaft count is required for **drawboy** to operate; except with Compu-Dobby IV/4.5 looms, which provide it.
 It can also be specified with the **DRAWBOY_SHAFTS** environment variable.
 Allowed values are 4, 8, 12, 16, 20, 24, 28, 32, 36, or 40.

 **\-\-dobbyType**=*dobby type*

-> Whether the loom is a positive dobby (+ or positive), or a negative dobby (\- or negative).
-The dobby type is required for **drawboy** to operate; except with Compu-Dobby IV looms, which provide it.
+> Whether the loom is a positive dobby (+ or positive), a negative dobby (\- or negative), or a virtual positive dobby (virtual).
+The dobby type is required for **drawboy** to operate.
 It can also be specified with the **DRAWBOY_DOBBYTYPE** environment variable.
-Most AVL looms are positive dobbies, but the Workshop Dobby Loom (WDL) is a negative dobby.
+Most AVL looms are positive dobbies, but the Workshop Dobby Loom (WDL) is a negative dobby (but a virtual positive dobby if driven by a Compu-Dobby IV/4.5 controller).

 **\-\-ascii**